Sebastianyyy/AI-dam-mickiewicz/README.md

 # AI-dam-mickiewicz
-adam mickiewicz generator based on deep neural networks
+AI-dam-mickiewicz generate text in style of "Pan Tadeusz" based on deep neutral networks